-The InCommon Federation, along with research and education (R&E) identity federation worldwide, relies on Security Assertion Markup Language (SAML) to exchange trusted metadata and to carry out federated authentication and authorization transactions.
-This document provides guidance for choosing an appropriate SAML software implementation for use in the InCommon Federation.
+The InCommon Federation, along with research and education (R&E) identity federations worldwide, rely on specific profiles of the Security Assertion Markup Language (SAML) to exchange trusted information in a secure way.
+This document provides guidance for choosing an appropriate SAML software product for use in the InCommon Federation.

 InCommon does not require participants to use any particular SAML software implementation.
-Instead, we value proper conformance with standard protocols (SAML and its applicable extensions).
-Your software of choice must be SAML 2.0 compliant. it should conform to the SAML V2.0 Implementation Profile for Federation Interoperability.
-To maximize the value of federated SSO, your software needs to do a little more than being able to exchange SAML authentication request and assertions.
+Instead, we value proper conformance with standard protocols (SAML and its applicable profiles and extensions).
+In order to work in InCommon, your software of choice MUST include SAML 2.0 protocol support and MUST fully support the SAML v2.0 Metadata Interoperability Profile.
+It MUST conform to the SAML V2.0 Implementation Profile for Federation Interoperability.

 See Consume InCommon metadata for more information about metadata refresh.